Bob Woolmer: South Africa

 He was appointed coach of South Africa in 1994.
 Initially his team performed poorly, losing all six matches on his first outing in Pakistan.
 However, in the next five years, South Africa won most of their Test (10 out of 15 series) and One Day International matches (73%).
 However, the side failed to win either the 1996 World Cup or the 1999 World Cup, despite having the highest ODI success rate among international teams in that period.
+However his greatest success as a coach was when his team won the inaugural ICC champions trophy (then called Wills international cup or ICC Knockouts trophy).

 At the 1996 tournament on the Indian subcontinent, his team won all their preliminary group matches before succumbing to the West Indies in the quarter finals.

+After this in 1998, South Africa won their first and to this day their only ICC tournament as they won the ICC Knockouts trophy held in Bangladesh.
+This was also the first team South Africa had played an ICC tournament final.
+Jacques Kallis was given the player of the tournament award in this tournament.

 At the 1999 tournament, South Africa faced Australia in the final match of the Super Six round; Australia needed to win to qualify for the semifinals, whereas South Africa had already done so.
 Australia boasted a superior recent record in must-win matches against South Africa.
 Media speculation was focused on Woolmer's team being less adept at handling high pressure situations.
 In the 1997/98 Australian international season, Australia had lost all four of their qualifying matches against South Africa in a triangular tournament and conceded a 1–0 finals series lead, before recovering to take the series 2–1.
 The Super Six match saw Australia win the match in the last over, after Herschelle Gibbs dropped Australian captain Steve Waugh in a premature celebration of a catch.
 Waugh went on to score an unbeaten century and score the winning runs.
 The semifinal rematch saw a late Australian comeback culminate in a tie, when with match scores level, South African batsmen Lance Klusener and Allan Donald had a mix up, with Donald dropping his bat and being run out.
-As a result, South Africa were eliminated due to their inferior performance in the earlier matches. and Woolmer resigned.
+As a result, South Africa were eliminated due to their inferior performance in the earlier matches, and Woolmer resigned.

 Woolmer was a strong candidate to replace David Lloyd as coach of England in 1999 but wanted a break from cricket and was reluctant to lead England in a tour of South Africa so soon after having relinquished the South African coaching job.